-The Tom Joyner Foundation, a major driving force in raising money for historically black colleges since 1998, today announced the 11 historically black colleges and universities (HBCUs) that it will raise money for in 2014.
+The Tom Joyner Foundation, a major driving force in raising money for historically black colleges since 1998, today announced the 11 historically black colleges and universities (HBCUs) that it will raise money for in 2015.

-The foundation, formed by the nationally syndicated radio personality, unveiled the names of the 2014 schools as part of its on-going effort to assist these institutions in broadening and strengthening their efforts to raise money to help keep students attending HBCUs.
+The foundation, formed by the nationally syndicated radio personality, unveiled the names of the 2015 schools as part of its on-going effort to assist these institutions in broadening and strengthening their efforts to raise money to help keep students attending HBCUs.

-Here’s a list of the schools:
+Here’s a list of the schools/partnerships:

 If you’d like to donate to any of these schools, click here to go to the Foundation’s Donation page.
-On donation page, under “Add Special Instructions for the Recipient”, enter the college/university of choice.